-In exercise of the power conferred by Section 50C of the Electricity Supply Act 1990 (Act) [Act 447], the Commission issues the following guidelines:
+IN exercise of the power conferred by section 50C of the Electricity Supply Act 1990 [Act 447], the Commission issues the following guidelines:

-Citation and Commencement
+Citation and commencement

-- These guidelines may be cited as the Guidelines On Large Scale Solar Photovoltaic Plants For Connection to Electricity Networks ("Guidelines"). - 2.
-These Guidelines shall come into operation on the date of its registration.
+These guidelines may be cited as the Guidelines on Large Scale Solar Photovoltaic Plants for Connection to Electricity Networks.

+2. These Guidelines shall come into operation on 2 April 2024.